Campfire Punkrock

 Campfire Punkrock is the first EP by UK based songwriter Frank Turner.
 The EP was released via Xtra Mile Recordings on May 15, 2006.
 The vinyl release includes a live version of "The Ballad of Me and My Friends" and is pressed on a sulfur-yellow 10" vinyl.

 The EP was recorded by Turner's guitarist Ben Lloyd at the Oxford home of Turner's bass player Tarrant Anderson.
-It was mixed by Tristan Ivemy who later mixed Turner's second album, Love, Ire and Song album and who helped record and produce Frank Turner's fourth full-length release England Keep My Bones.
+It was mixed by Tristan Ivemy who later mixed Turner's second album, Love, Ire and Song, and who helped record and produce Frank Turner's fourth full-length release, England Keep My Bones.